Jessie Rae Scott

 Jessie Rae Scott (October 12, 1929 – December 26, 2010) was an American politician who served as the First Lady of North Carolina from 1969 to 1973 through her marriage to North Carolina Governor Robert W. Scott.

 Scott unsuccessfully sought the Democratic nomination for North Carolina Labor Commissioner in 1976 and served as the state coordinator for the Jimmy Carter presidential campaign.
 She also acted as the chief lobbyist for North Carolina's Equal Rights Amendment for women.

 Biography

 Early life

-Scott was born Jessie Rae Osborne in Swepsonville, North Carolina, to Albert and Rosa Lee Osbourne.
-She received a bachelor's degree from Greensboro Women's College, which is now part of the University of North Carolina at Greensboro.
+Scott was born in Swepsonville, North Carolina.
+She received a bachelor's degree from Greensboro Women's College, which is now the University of North Carolina at Greensboro.

 Scott married her husband, Robert W. Scott, in 1951.
 The two had met in third grade and began dating in high school.
 She then worked as a public school teacher for three years before quitting to commit more time to her family.
 She had five children.
 In 1959 Scott and her husband were voted by the National Grange of the Order of Patrons of Husbandry as one of the five top "Young Grange Couples" in the country.